Stabilizing Non-Abelian Topological Order against Heralded Noise via Local Lindbladian Dynamics: Background and Summary of Main Results

-We then turn to our main focus, which is to show that local correction dynamics succeeds in stabilizing a mixed steady-state phase with $D_4$ TO for perfectly heralded noise (below a certain threshold). $D_4$ TO belongs to the general class of TOs which harbour point-like {\it non-Abelian} anyons: whereas Abelian anyons only acquire a universal phase when braided around each other, the internal degeneracy of non-Abelian anyons can be used to construct a richer set of quantum gates, which can be exploited for topological quantum computation~\cite{KitaevToric,nayakreview,cui2015,cong2017}.
+We then turn to our main focus, which is to show that local correction dynamics succeeds in stabilizing a mixed steady-state phase with $D_4$ TO for perfectly heralded noise (below a certain threshold). $D_4$ TO belongs to the general class of TOs which harbor point-like {\it non-Abelian} anyons: whereas Abelian anyons only acquire a universal phase when braided around each other, the internal degeneracy of non-Abelian anyons can be used to construct a richer set of quantum gates, which can be exploited for topological quantum computation~\cite{KitaevToric,nayakreview,cui2015,cong2017}.
 While states with arbitrary non-Abelian TO are challenging to prepare, those derived from solvable groups\footnote{Given a finite group $G$, its derived series is a set of normal subgroups $N_j$, derived inductively via $N_0 = G$ and $N_j = [N_{j-1},N_{j-1}]$ ($j>0$).
 Here, $[N,N]$ denotes the commutator subgroup of $N$.
 The derived length of $G$ is defined as the smallest positive integer $\ell_G$ such that $N_{\ell_G} = \mbZ_1$.
 A solvable group is defined as one for which $\ell_G$ is finite.} permit efficient preparation via adaptive quantum circuits~\cite{lu2022,nathierarchy,bravyi2022,tantivasadakarn2023shortest} and have been realized on NISQ devices~\cite{andersen2023,xu2023,iqbal2024nonabelian,fib1,goel2024}.
 In the specific case of $D_4$ TO, non-Abelian braiding was recently demonstrated on a trapped-ion processor~\cite{iqbal2024nonabelian}.
+Motivated in part by these experiments, we focus on TO in $d=2$ spatial dimensions in this paper.
+While we expect in principle that our protocol extends to $d=3$ spatial dimensions mutatis mutandis (since it is the point-like anyons that destabilize the phase, just as in $d=2$), we do not pursue this here since the numerical simulations are far more challenging.

 Fig.~\ref{fig:2dphase}(b) shows the resulting phase diagram, which contains a fully active phase, an absorbing phase, and a partially active phase that preserves only a classical memory~\cite{sohal2024imto,ellison2024,zhang2024}.
 As for the Toric code, these are separated via first-order transitions.
 We provide strong evidence that the active phase of our local autonomous dynamics is in a mixed-state phase with $D_4$ TO: we show both that the MWPM decoder faithfully recovers quantum information and verify numerically that the steady-state is connected to a pure $D_4$ ground state via a local quantum channel whose depth scales at most logarithmically with the number of system qubits.
 We will also show that while the steady-state TO is unstable against imperfectly heralded errors, when most errors are heralded our protocol leads to a significant enhancement in the lifetime of the encoded logical information.